469 Tracker

 Engineering

-On the engineering side, I kept the stack light and focused: React, Vite, Tailwind, Motion, Lenis, React Simple Maps, and D3 geographic tooling.
+I kept the build light: React, Vite, Tailwind, Motion, Lenis, React Simple Maps, and D3 geographic tooling.

 - Google Sheets as an editable source of truth